aFarkas/lazysizes/README.md

     ```html
     <script src="lazysizes.min.js" async=""></script>
     ```
     Note: While you can put the lazysizes script where you want with or without an ``async`` attribute.
-It is recommended to put it in the head (For more information see [here](#include-early)).
+It is recommended that you put it in the head (For more information see [here](#include-early)).

 2. lazysizes does not need any JS configuration: Add the ``class`` ``"lazyload"`` to your images/iframes in conjunction with a ``data-src`` or ``data-srcset`` attribute.
 Optionally you can also add a ``src`` attribute with a low quality image: